 Whitewater World can be accessed from within Dreamworld (right next to the FlowRider surfing simulator) and has an amazing array of water slides and pools for all ages.
 You can read our full review of WhiteWater World.

-What shows are there at Dreamworld?
+What Shows are at Dreamworld?

 Dreamworld offers a lot of shows for kids at all different locations around the park, so it’s worth picking up the current timetable at the entry, along with a park map, to help plan your day.
 Just a few of the shows you can expect to see are: Wiggly friends show, Madagascar live show, Kenny and Belinda Koala’s circus show, Australian sheep shearing show and the Corrobborree creation story and virtual reality experience.
 After every show, there’s also the chance to meet the characters and have a photo taken with them.

-What animals are there at Dreamworld?
+What Animals are at Dreamworld?

 This is an often overlooked area of Dreamworld, but the zoo section, within the Corroboree precinct is well worth spending time in.
 Queensland and South Australia are the only two states in Australia where you can legally cuddle a koala, and Dreamworld offers a photo experience with one of Australia’s most loved animals.
 The koalas only “work” for a maximum of 30 minutes per day, and for no more than three days straight – not bad working conditions!

 This is truly the most under-rated part of the park.
 In the Dreamworld Corroboree area you can learn so much more about Australia’s indigenous culture in a way that is fun, interactive and engaging, even for young children.
 Their new virtual reality experience uses modern technology to tell ancient stories, and you really feel like you’re part of the action.
-You’ll learn about the Godl Coast’s creation story, and there are also daily talks about weapons, fire-making, indigenous music, and cultural face painting, with every drawing telling a story.
+You’ll learn about the Gold Coast’s creation story, and there are also daily talks about weapons, fire-making, indigenous music, and cultural face painting, with every drawing telling a story.

 Tiger Island at Dreamworld